Qiskit/documentation/README.md

 also add it to the "Check for notebooks that require LaTeX" step in `.github/workflows/notebook-test.yml`.

+If you don't do this step, you will get the error "FAILED scripts/nb-tester/test/test_notebook_classification.py::test_all_notebooks_are_classified".

 ### Add package version information

 Add a new markdown cell under your title with a `version-info` tag.